 Any PayPal balance you hold represents an unsecured claim against PayPal and, except as provided below, is not insured by the Federal Deposit Insurance Corporation (FDIC).
 PayPal combines your PayPal balance with the PayPal balances of other PayPal customers and invests those funds in liquid investments in accordance with state money transmitter laws.
 PayPal owns the interest or other earnings on these investments.

 Make sure to read your PayPal user agreement

 PayPal is not a bank and it is not insured by the FDIC.
 FDIC insurance does not protect you against the risk of PayPal’s insolvency.
 (From the PayPal user agreement)

-So user beware: If PayPal should suddenly go bankrupt, your money could be gone forever.
+So user beware: If PayPal should suddenly go bankrupt, your money could lose your money forever.

 *If you’re interest in the learning about the newest way scammers can steal your funds, check out this article: What is a PayPal Key and how did a hacker make one for me?

 Author’s note: Updated and checked for accuracy: Jan.
 2021